mpaulweeks/cfc2018/students/diane/final/README.md

 ## Plan for Mobile Differences

 Since maps are so big, and there will be a lot of specific details going into it, I worry that it would get lost on mobile, so this project would have to live on desktop.

+# Feedback

+- see example for how to float css
+- floating text / image should be `<a>` that links to another page

+## For next week

+- get one map page to link to a second map page, that links to an info page
+- with working CSS and links
+- we can discuss polish and extra features (like hover box) at that point